 Trollveggen Troll Wall hike

 There are several routes that will take you close to Trollveggen.
-The most known ones are Stabbeskaret, Bruraskaret, Store Trolltind and Nordre Trolltind.
+The most known ones are Stabbeskaret (that I describe here and recommend!), Bruraskaret, Store Trolltind, and Nordre Trolltind.
 Some are harder than others.
 Especially the hike to Store Trolltind requires knowledge of climbing and proper equipment.
 This is the highest point along the Troll Wall at 1788 meters.

 The hike that I chose to do is Stabbeskaret, which is also one of the best viewpoints to the Troll Wall itself.
 I might try to hike to Nordre Trolltind next to see it from another side.